Liverpool, England

 Match Day Experience

-Everton operates standard security measures.
-Bags larger than A4 size (21cm x 30cm) are not recommended - bring only essentials.
+⚠️ Important: Everton operates standard security measures even for Women's fixtures.
+Bags larger than A4 size (21cm x 30cm) are not recommended — bring only essentials.
 Prohibited items include large backpacks, umbrellas, professional cameras, selfie sticks, and alcohol.
 Recommended items: match ticket (mobile via Everton app preferred), phone, wallet, layers for Liverpool's variable weather.
-Arrive 90 minutes early for the final season - atmosphere and queues will be exceptional.
+Arrive 45-60 minutes early for relaxed entry on Women's matchdays.

 Pre-Match (2-3 hours before)

-The terraced streets around Goodison transform into a sea of blue.
-Traditional pre-match pubs include The Winslow (Goodison's closest pub), The Blue House, The Thomas Frost, and The Spellow.
+The terraced streets around Goodison are quieter now without the men's first team, but the traditional pubs remain part of the pilgrimage.
+The Winslow (Goodison's closest pub, opposite the Main Stand) reopened after the men's move and is now a heritage destination as much as a matchday pub.
+The Blue House, The Thomas Frost on County Road, and The Spellow continue to serve.
 The famous Goodison Toffee Shop on County Road is an institution.
-Food options include local chip shops and matchday vendors.
-St Luke the Evangelist Church (known as the 'Everton Church') next to the stadium is worth a visit.
-The Dixie Dean statue outside the Main Stand is a popular gathering point.
+St Luke the Evangelist Church (known as the "Everton Church") next to the stadium is worth a visit; the Dixie Dean statue outside the Main Stand and the Z-Cars mosaic on the Bullens Road wall are the traditional photo stops.

 Inside the Stadium